demisto/content/Packs/Fortimail/Integrations/Fortimail/README.md

 ### fortimail-email-group-member-delete

 ***
-Delete an email group member from email group.
+Delete an email group member from an email group.

 #### Base Command